-Looking overseas, the country we want to emulate is Norway.
+Looking overseas, the country to emulate is Norway.
 Norway use the terminology ME and take ME seriously.
 Their Prime Minister and their Department of Health have both apologised to patients for the prejudice, lack of respect and not making research a priority.
 Norway is closest to a treatment for ME, with the discovery and trials of the immune drug rituximab.

 Australia’s history and our opportunity now